Mbed-TLS/mbedtls/README.md

     ```
     python3 -m pip install --user -r scripts/basic.requirements.txt
     ```
     Depending on your Python installation, you may need to invoke `python` instead of `python3`.
-To install the packages system-wide, omit the `--user` option.
+To install the packages system-wide or in a virtual environment, omit the `--user` option.
 * A C compiler for the host platform, for some test data.

 The scripts that generate the configuration-independent files will look for a host C compiler in the following places (in order of preference):